-Compare male deodorants from Mitchum, Brut, Nivea, Rexona, Lynx, Norsca and Dove on their effectiveness, smell of product, packaging, value for money and overall customer satisfaction.
+Compare male deodorants from Norsca, Brut, Nivea, Dove, Rexona, Brut and Lynx on their effectiveness, ease of use, smell, packaging design, value for money and overall satisfaction.

-Deodorant can be one of those things you don’t take much notice of until you don’t have it.
-Often taken for granted, deodorant can save us from having an absolute stinker, especially in the summer months.
-It may be something of a running joke for young men to find deodorant under the Christmas tree, but it’s better to be loaded up than have none at all.
+Deodorant can be one of those things you don’t take much notice of ─ until you’re trying to subtly sniff out whether you’re the culprit of bad BO on a packed train during summer.
+It may be something of a running joke for men to find deodorant under the Christmas tree, but it’s better to be loaded up than to have none at all.